-The graph in this section shows historical data on the number of patent applications filed in Japan by Tokyo Electron up to the end of March 2006.
-With it becoming more difficult to acquire patents in Japan and other countries, Tokyo Electron is reviewing its policy regarding the country of application, including Japan, from the standpoint of key manufacturing bases and the markets of its operating divisions.
-In particular, in addition to the recent policy of emphasizing filing applications in the U.S., Tokyo Electron is also stressing the need to file applications in China, South Korea, Taiwan and other countries as a countermeasure against imitation and pirated products, mainly in East Asia.
+The graph in this section shows historical data on the number of patent applications filed worldwide by Tokyo Electron up to the end of March 2007.
+Tokyo Electron is reviewing its strategy regarding the country of application, including Japan, from the standpoint of key manufacturing bases and the markets of its operating divisions.
+In particular, in addition to the recent emphasis on filing applications in the U.S., Tokyo Electron is also stressing the need to file applications in China, South Korea, Taiwan and other countries as a countermeasure against imitation and pirated products, mainly in East Asia.